Engineers are smart.

 Learn while you relax.
 Even entertainment can be a source of learning.
 For example, you can read English books or watch English TV at the end of each day.

 If you enjoy this type of learning, you can also check out FluentU, a unique business English learning tool.
-On FluentU, you will find authentic English videos and dialogues for engineers that have been transformed into language learning experiences.
+FluentU takes real-world videos—like business dialogues, inspiring speeches, news and more—and turns them into personalized English lessons.

 6 Excellent Online English Courses for Engineers

 The internet is full of wonderful resources to help engineers improve their English speaking and writing skills.
 I have picked some of the best online courses that you can sign up for.